-Christ replaced the law of Moses with a higher system of ethics.
+Christ replaced the Law of Moses with higher laws.

-The Sermon on the Mount provides perhaps the best examples of this.
-Here Christ quoted various Old Testament laws, and then, starting by saying, “But I say to you” (Matt 5:22, 28, 32, 34, 39, and 44), gave a much-elevated version of that law.
+The Sermon on the Mount provides perhaps the best example of this.
+Here, Christ quoted various Old Testament laws, and then, starting by saying, “But I say to you” (Matt 5:22, 28, 32, 34, 39, and 44), gave a much-elevated version of that law.

 For instance, the law against adultery He replaced with a law against looking at a woman with lust:

 “You have heard that it was said, ‘you shall not commit adultery’; but I say to you that everyone who looks at a woman with lust for her has already committed adultery with her in his heart.”
 (Matt 5:27-28)

 This is not an interpretation of the seventh commandment but on a much higher moral level.

 The law against murder He replaced with a law against anger:

 “You have heard that the ancients were told, ‘you shall not commit murder … But I say to you that everyone who is angry with his brother shall be guilty …” (Matt 5:20-21).

 Still talking about people that make one angry or scared, He said: “love your enemies and pray for those who persecute you” (Matt 5:44).
-Here Christ lifts the standard exponentially higher by defining even anger is a sin.
+Here Christ lifts the standard exponentially higher by defining even anger as a sin.
 Instead of anger, He requires us to love even our enemies.

 Christ not only replaced the Ten Commandments; he also replaced other Old Testament laws, for instance, God gave to Moses the rule “an eye for an eye, and a tooth for a tooth” (Lev.
 24:20), but now Christ teaches that we should not take revenge: